rainyer/weather-app/README.md

 **Fisrt step: Environment variables**

-  Create a `.env.local` in the project root the contents of the file `api-keys.txt`, it will make the api keys for Google Maps and OpenWeather avaiable in your developement enviroment and won't send them to CVS.
+  Create a `.env.local` in the project root the with contents of the file `api-keys.txt`, it will make the api keys for Google Maps and OpenWeather avaiable in your developement enviroment and won't send them to CVS.